Objective

 Benefits

-A fluorine-free alternative to the current AFFF will eliminate the bio-accumulative, environmentally persistent, and toxic perfluoro and polyfluoro alkyl surfactants.
+A fluorine-free alternative to the current aqueous film-forming foam (AFFF) will eliminate the bio-accumulative, environmentally persistent, and toxic per- and polyfluoroalkyl substances.
 The fluorine-free firefighting foam will lead to lower projected risks to the aquatic environment and human health.
-In addition, the fluorine-free formulation will meet MilSpec performance standards for gasoline, maintaining essential fire suppression performance of AFFF, critical to Department of Defense applications.
-The fluorine-free formulation will be a drop-in replacement for AFFF, having low viscosity and be compatible with existing hardware.
+In addition, the fluorine-free formulation will meet military specification performance standards for gasoline, maintaining essential fire suppression performance of AFFF, critical to Department of Defense applications.
+Having low viscosity and being compatible with existing hardware, the fluorine-free formulation will be a drop-in replacement for AFFF.

 • PFAS - AFFF Alternatives,